microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/51.teams-messaging-extensions-action/README.md

 3) Selecting the **Fetch Roster** command from the Compose Box command list.
 You will presented with prompt for Just In Time installation if app is not already added to current team/chat.

+or

+4) Selecting the **createAdaptiveCard** command from the Compose Box command list.
+You will presented with prompt with and adaptive card which can be sent in team/chat.

+or

+5) Selecting the **HTML** command from the Compose Box command list.
+You will presented with prompt of HTML Razor page only.

+or

+6) Selecting the **webView** command from the Compose Box command list.
+You will presented with MVC view page within Task Module.

+or

+7) Selecting the **razorView** command from the Compose Box command list.
+You will presented with razor view page within Task Module.

 ## Deploy the bot to Azure

 To learn more about deploying a bot to Azure, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete list of deployment instructions.